Nick-Petruccelli/Olimpic-Medal-Predicter/README.md

   **Random Forest**:

-  Lastly i pikled the model that preformed best so that i could use it if i productinized the model.
+  Lastly i pickled the model that preformed best so that i could use it if i productinized the model.